MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMApplication.md

 ```

 ### -ModelName

-Specifies the model name of the application.
+Specify the application model identifier of the app to configure.
+This value is also known as the **CI Unique ID**.
+For example, `ScopeId_0D7D8B60-F2F9-484A-B9F3-4A8B68D14D59/ApplicationGroup_047fbf05-55f4-42ab-9581-e63fd0337fed`.

 ```yaml
 Type: String